ALEKS Math Placement Test

-After taking Test 1, you will have the opportunity to use the Prep & Learning Module to review those mathematical topics you are ready to review and learn.
+After taking Test 1, you will have the opportunity to use the Prep & Learning Modules for six months, to review those mathematical topics you are ready to review and learn.
 This will help you place into your preferred mathematics course when you take Test 2.
 ALEKS will recommend a Prep & Learning Module for you.
 We suggest that you choose either the module recommended or perhaps one level up if you feel confident in this choice.
 Be careful when making this choice because you can only make it once.
 The ALEKS Prep & Learning Module keeps track of your progress as you work through the problems.
 This process in ALEKS has been designed to improve your performance on the placement test and in your future math classes.
 You access the Prep & Learning Module the same way you did Test 1.

 Step 4: Take Test 2.

 Test 2 is your first proctored test.
 To schedule this test, stop by the Testing Center in 1G04, email firstname.lastname@example.org, or call (815) 835-6530.
 Bring your student ID and password with you to your testing appointment.
 When you are finished with the test, print your results.
 You will receive a score report form from the front desk explaining what your score means.

 *When scheduling give yourself plenty of time to check in and complete your exam (Minimum of 2 hours prior to the close of day).
 All exams will be stopped and collected ten minutes prior to the close of day.

 Step 5: Retake the placement test (if you want).